TokTok/spec/spec.md

 `crypto_box` uses xsalsa20 symmetric encryption and poly1305 authentication.

-The create and handle request functions are the encrypt and decrypt functions for a type of DHT packets used to send data directly to other DHT peers.
+The create and handle request functions are the encrypt and decrypt functions for a type of DHT packets used to send data directly to other DHT nodes.
 To be honest they should probably be in the DHT module but they seem to fit better here.
 TODO: What exactly are these functions?